alessio94/easyjet-leptons-met/bbyyAnalysis/README.md

   - Skimming configs, events that do not pass the selection are not saved:
     - `RunConfig-bbyy-skimming-legacy`: config for ntuple skimming with legacy selection, CutList overwrites default one
     - `RunConfig-bbyy-skimming-loose`: config for ntuple skimming with loose selection, CutList overwrites default one
+  - Resonant configs, for the $SH\rightarrow b\bar{b} \gamma\gamma$ analysis:
+    - `RunConfig-Resonant-base`: Contains base parameters for the SH analysis, including PNN score computation and mass pairs.
+    - `RunConfig-Resonant-Default`: Contains parameters for running the default SH analysis, includes the resolved and "1 b-jet" cases.
+    - `RunConfig-Resonant-Boosted`: R&D config for studying the boosted regime of the SH mass grid.
+Includes GN2X score computation, large R jets.
   - `trigger`: list of the triggers to use per year.
 - `src/`: C++ code
   - `bbyySelectorAlg`: Find if the event pass the bbyy selection defined in the config passed to the ntupler;